+i.
 Each year, the BDA will conduct a review of the conversion-related activities of all of the regional Batei Din.
 This peer review is intended to monitor and strengthen the consistency of each regional Batei Din's adherence to these standards, and to identify areas where improvements are warranted.
 To facilitate that review, each regional Beit Din will promptly submit to the BDA a statement, the contents of which the BDA will specify, summarizing its activities for the previous calendar year.
-The h.
-Converts who Come from Elsewhere i.
-The RCA will expect each of its chaveirim to refer an individual claiming to be a halachic convert from a Beit Din other than those described here to the regional Beit Din in the chaver's area or to the BDA in order to clarify that individual's status.
-The RCA/BDA will establish criteria for recognition of such "out of network" converts in the future, in consultation, when appropriate, with the Rabbanut Harashit.

-BDA may choose to conduct in-depth on-site visits, as well.
+The BDA may choose to conduct in-depth onsite visits, as well.
 Each regional Beit Din may have to pay the BDA to offset the costs of conducting this review.